vishwin/vishwin.info-http/vishwin_http/pages/Contact.md

 [TOC]

 # Email
-I have three email accounts I check on a regular basis, each for different purposes.
+I have 3.5&nbsp;email accounts I check on a regular basis, each for different purposes.

 There's my Penn State account, which is intended for academic use only.
 [Initiate academic communication here](/JavaScript){: class="amail" }.

 There's an account for business and engineering purposes.
 This includes most technical communication, job-related communication and other formal business, unless such is academically-related.
-[Initiate business and engineering communication here](/JavaScript){: class="bmail" }.
+[Initiate business and engineering communication here](/JavaScript){: class="bmail" }; [send patches for my software here](/JavaScript){: class="patchmail" }.

 And there's my personal account.
 Everything other than the aforementioned goes here, including most bills.
 [Personal communication goes here](/JavaScript){: class="pmail" }.